Axionic-Labs/mechanex/README.md

 ## Quick Start

 ### 1. Initialize the Client
 You must have an API key to use mechanex.
-The CLI helps you manage this easily.
+You can create an API key through the CLI.

 **New Users:**
 Run the signup command to create an account, automatically log in, and generate your first API key: